Mayeu/ansible-playbook-rabbitmq/README.md

 ## Supported system

-Currently only Debian Jessie and Wheezy on amd64 is supported.
+Currently only Debian Jessie, Wheezy, and EL6 on amd64 is supported.
 Patch welcome to support other OS.

 ### Role Variables